DavidAnson/markdownlint-cli2/README.md

     - The `String` is passed as the `pattern` parameter to the [`RegExp` constructor][regexp-constructor]
     - For example: `(^---\s*$[^]*?^---\s*$)(\r\n|\r|\n|$)`
+  - `globs`: `Array` of `String`s defining glob expressions to append to the command-line arguments
+    - This setting can be used instead of (or in addition to) passing globs on the command-line and offers identical performance
+    - This top-level setting is valid **only** in the directory from which `markdownlint-cli2` is run
   - `ignores`: `Array` of `String`s defining glob expressions to ignore when linting
     - This setting has the best performance when applied to the directory from